wozorio/terraform-azure-linux-vm/README.md

 # terraform-azure
-Simple Terraform code for deploying a Ubuntu Linux VM in Azure using GitHub Actions.
+Terraform code for deploying a Ubuntu Linux VM in Azure with GitHub Actions.